androidseb/android-google-maps-floating-marker-titles/README.md

 ## About issues and/or feature requests

 I am not willing to invest time to take feature requests at the moment since this library has sufficient features for my needs as is.
 If you find a bug, I'll probably want to fix it since it might affect my production app, so feel free to report any bugs you may find.
-If you need a feature and want to build it and then submit it as a pull request, I'm willing to work with you to merge your work into the current code though.
+If you need a feature and want to build it and then submit it as a pull request, I'm willing to work with you to merge your work into the current code.